ArceLopera/ArceLopera.github.io/_pages/Biodiversity.md

     image_alt: "logo"
     text: "Development of Bioacoustic Monitoring Systems"
   - title: "Keywords"
-    text: "Acoustic monitoring, Biodiversity, Microphone Array, Laser"
+    text: "Acoustic monitoring, Biodiversity, Microphone Array, Laser, Mosquitoes"

 ---

-Monitoring biodiversity in tropical environments is a challenging task, especially in a long-term frame.
-Indeed, the technological tools for monitoring biodiversity are developed for other latitudes and environmental conditions.
-These tools are not well adapted to extreme conditions of humidity and temperature.
+Monitoring bioacoustics in tropical environments is a challenging task, especially in a long-term frame.
+Typically,these tools are not well adapted to extreme conditions of humidity and temperature.
 Moreover, they are not designed for the particular conditions of diversity present in megadiverse countries such as Colombia.
-This research project seeks to build a monitoring tool capable of resisting tropical extreme conditions.
+This research project seeks to build acoustic monitoring tools for tropical requirements and conditions.
-The main idea is to develop an array of microphones to differentiate the species by triangulation of the sound sources present in the monitoring area.

 ### Patent
 1. Title: VECO: Mosquito Counter System, Colombia, Nov 2019.
 NC2017/0012483, A01M 23/02
-     VECO is a software and hardware system that counts the number of mosquitoes in a recipient using analysis of the sound produced by the mosquitos flying.

 {: .notice--success}